 - you live in the Portland Metro area or Southwest Washington

 - you will attend every monthly training session

-- you will attend the All Born (In) Cross-Disability Best Practices Inclusion Conference -- April 6th, 2019
+- you will attend the All Born (In) Cross-Disability Best Practices Inclusion Conference in April 2020

 - you can fully participate in Cohort activities, research, and homework